desmonty/rnnlib/README.md

     1) Spectral sparsification (between learning phase ?).
     2) Use the fact we used weigths augmentation.
     3) Train sparse matrix (e.g. block matrices).
+* _Connection Optimization_
+  * The use of gradient-free optimization allow us to optimize the way nodes in the neural networks are connected.
+Discussion: We could either want to modify the connection of the neural network viewed as a graph or the connection between computational component of the nn.

 ## Daily Todo